-- 1.4.1 Key principles of SPP on landscape impacts are: - protecting, enhancing and promoting access to cultural heritage, including the historic environment; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.4.2 SPP indicates that landscapes and the natural heritage are sensitive to inappropriate development and encourages planning authorities to ensure that potential effects, including the cumulative effect of incremental changes, are considered when preparing development plans and deciding planning applications. - 1.4.3 Transport Scotland has produced Fitting Landscapes guidance which has the overarching vision to, 'promote the more sustainable design, implementation, maintenance and management of the transport estate and ensure that the landscapes we create and manage are of high quality, well integrated, bio-diverse, adaptable and deliver a meaningful contribution to national sustainability targets.'
-(Transport Scotland 2014). - 1.4.4 It is recognised in SPP that whilst the protection of the landscape and natural heritage can impose constraints on new development, 'developers should seek to minimise adverse impacts through careful planning and design, considering the services that the natural environment is providing and maximising the potential for enhancement.'
-(Scottish Government 2014). - 1.4.5 Circulars and PANs published by the Scottish Government provide further guidance on specific topics.
+- 1.1.10 Key principles of SPP (Scottish Government 2014) on landscape impacts are: - protecting, enhancing and promoting access to cultural heritage, including the historic environment; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.1.11 SPP indicates that landscapes and the natural heritage are sensitive to inappropriate development and encourages planning authorities to ensure that potential effects, including the cumulative effect of incremental changes, are considered when preparing development plans and deciding planning applications. - 1.1.12 Transport Scotland has produced 'Fitting Landscapes' guidance which has the overarching vision to, 'promote the more sustainable design, implementation, maintenance and management of the transport estate and ensure that the landscapes we create and manage are of high quality, well integrated, bio-diverse, and adaptable and deliver a meaningful contribution to national sustainability targets' (Transport Scotland 2014). - 1.1.13 It is recognised in SPP that whilst the protection of the landscape and natural heritage can impose constraints on new development, 'developers should seek to minimise adverse impacts through careful planning and design, considering the services that the natural environment is providing and maximising the potential for enhancement' (Scottish Government 2014). - 1.1.14 Circulars, PANs and Online Planning Advice published by the Scottish Government provide further guidance on specific topics.
 Documents of relevance to landscape and visual impacts are summarised in Table 5.

+Reference Title Summary of Document

+National Plann ing Guidance and d Advice

-Reference Title Summary of Document PAN 60 Planning for Natural Heritage (Scottish Executive 2000) Provides advice on how development and the planning system can contribute to the conservation, enhancement, enjoyment and understanding of Scotland's natural environment and encourages developers and planning authorities to be positive and creative in addressing natural heritage issues.
+PAN 60 Planning for Natural Heritage (2000) Provides advice on how development and the planning system can contribute to the conservation, enhancement, enjoyment and understanding of Scotland's natural environment and encourage developers and planning authorities to be positive and creative in addressing natural heritage issues.
 It complements the policy in SPP, with examples of good planning practice in relation to natural heritage drawn from across Scotland highlighted in a number of case studies.